praneeeth18/assignment-inncircles-frontend/README.md

 ## Prerequisites

-Make sure you have the following installed:
+The project is made using:

-- Node.js (version 12 or higher)
+- Node.js (version 20.8.0)
-- Angular CLI (version 12 or higher)
+- Angular CLI (version 17.1.0)

 ## Getting Started